tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 For efficiency, only simple day hash string comparison is done instead of detailed analysis of the daily routes and trips.
 _Holiday days are skipped in analysis_ because they typically have different traffic, but such short changes are of no interest to user.
 Return a map which specifies date of detected changed week, and date to which 'current' week it was compared to.
 If algorithm does not find a different week, it returns just that there is traffic for the route.
+(Reference: `detection.clj`)
 - 4: **Analyse days of each changed week**
    Iterates the list of weeks with traffic changes, received from previous step.
    First weekday is selected for comparison on both weeks, after analysis is done then second days pair is selected, until all weekdays have been compared as pairs (Mon-Mon, Tue-Tue etc).